-He came back from World War II with an Army tent, his canteen, mess kit, a gas mask, a fork and knife with U.S. stamped on its handle, a very rough wool army blanket, and more in a military storage trunk that sat in the basement.
-He never talked about the war until he was about 95.
+He came back from World War II with an Army tent, his canteen, mess kit, a gas mask, a plain metal fork and knife with U.S. stamped on its handle, a very rough wool army blanket, and more in a military storage trunk that sat in the basement.
+He never talked about the war until he was about ninety-five.
 All he would say was, “War is hell.”
-Then, suddenly at 95, it was all he wanted to talk about.
-We would walk into doctors offices and he would strike up a conversation with anyone who’d listen about the war.
+Then, suddenly, as if a switch flipped, it was all he wanted to talk about.
+We’d walk into doctors offices and he would strike up a conversation with anyone who’d listen about the war.
 But there was one story I’d never heard from him until about a year before he died.

 After training in Ft.
 Lewis Washington he went to Europe.
 He spent time in Brussels Belgium, Marseilles France, England and probably a few other places I can’t remember.
 My dad served as a medic in the war in the European theater.
 He was under Gen. George Patton.

-He said the thing that really got him was the day Gen. Patton showed up and was choosing men for a mission.
+He said he’ll never forget the day Gen. Patton showed up and was choosing men for a mission.
 It was called Task Force Baum.
-My dad was one of the ones he picked.
-He was about 29 at the time, about 10 years older than the other guys, who used to call him Pop.
-Two younger soldiers who were his buddies said, “No, Pop, we’ll go — you’re too old for this kind of stuff.”
+My dad was one of those chosen.
+He was about 29 at the time, 10 years older than most of the other guys, who used to call him Pops.
+Two younger soldiers who were his buddies said, “No, Pops, we’ll go — you’re too old for this kind of stuff.”